Production of The Lord of the Rings film series: Environmental impact

-The filming was not without some level of concern over the environmental impact on the many film locations within national parks and conservation areas managed by New Zealand's Department of Conservation.
-Wingnut Films Limited required and were granted a permit or "concession" from the Department of Conservation to film within these areas.
-The Royal Forest and Bird Protection Society of New Zealand and the Tongariro/Taupo Conservation Board considered the concession questionably processed by the Department of Conservation.
-The concession permit incorrectly allowed activities, such as fantasy filming and vehicles off-roads at Tongariro National Park, that were not consistent with park management plans.
-The ecological significance of an internationally important wetland was also ignored.
-The process was rushed through without public involvement in spite of expressions of concern from the Tongariro/Taupo Conservation Board.
-Considerations of effects and their mitigation were not rigorous.
-The process facilitated access to public conservation lands for a large-scale operation that ultimately had nothing to do with the conservation purposes that the Department of Conservation is required to promote.

-The filming of parts of Lord of the Rings in Tongariro National Park caused enough disturbance to some areas of the park, including one known locally as "Orc Road", that contractors had to be hired to restore the areas later.
-In December 2005, a contractor won an award from the Department of Conservation for their restoration work.
+The filming aroused concern over the environmental impact on the many film locations within New Zealand's national parks and conservation areas.
+Wingnut Films were granted a concession to film within these areas.
+The Royal Forest and Bird Protection Society of New Zealand and the Tongariro/Taupo Conservation Board questioned the concession, as it incorrectly allowed activities, such as fantasy filming and vehicles off-roads at Tongariro National Park, inconsistent with park management plans.
+The ecological significance of an internationally important wetland was missed.
+The process was rushed through without public involvement.
+Considerations of visual effects and their mitigation were not rigorous.
+Access was granted for a large-scale operation that had nothing to do with the parks' conservation purposes.
+The filming in Tongariro National Park caused enough disturbance to areas including "Orc Road", that contractors had to be hired to restore the areas later.